apisquare/envone/README.md

   STAG: https://test-stag.application.abcd.com
   PROD: https://test-prod.application.abcd.com
   ```
-- You can commit this to your source control to reduce your management of non-secret environment variables.
+- You can commit this to your version control to reduce your management of non-secret environment variables.

 ## Usage